 English Pirate: A Hired Privateer

 Captain Henry Morgan was a rogue Welsh privateer.
-Although a government generally hires privateers, this privateer had his own motives, which is why many argue that should be considered a pirate.
+Although a government generally hires privateers, this privateer had his own motives, which is why many argue that he should be considered a pirate.
 Morgan was employed during the 1600s by the English government, which allowed him to fight against the Spaniards on England's behalf.
 They allowed him to keep anything he stole from Spain during his endeavors.
 His loot was his pay for a hard day's work.
 During his battles, he became infamous, and those who heard his name wanted to join his ranks.

 Sir Henry Morgan

 Captain Morgan: Pirate

-The difference between a pirate and a privateer can be confusing since both used scare tactics and brute force to attain their goals.
+The difference between pirates and privateers can be confusing since both used scare tactics and brute force to attain their goals.
 Although one was legal and the other was not.
-Morgan's history is mostly unknown, aside from some of his more infamous battles.
+Morgan's history is largely unknown, aside from some of his more infamous battles.
 He was born around 1635, either in Monmouth, England, or Glamorgan, Wales.
 Although he spent most of his childhood in Wales, he was Welsh in heritage.
-His family before him were also very involved in the government, his uncle being a Major-General in the army, and another being a Colonel for the Royalist cause.
+His family before him were also very involved in the government, his uncle being a Major-General in the army and another being a Colonel for the Royalist cause.